r3sx1337/HTThief/README.md

 ```

-After choosing the file to be sent, first you must run server.sh on the attacking machine:
+After choosing the file to be sent, first you must run ```server.sh``` on the attacking machine:

 ![h1](https://github.com/V1n1v131r4/HTThief/assets/1153876/48c9c3eb-250b-429d-9b0a-9af753e87709)

-On the target machine, run client.sh and fill in the absolute path of the file that should be sent:
+On the target machine, run ```client.sh``` and fill in the absolute path of the file that should be sent:

 ![h2](https://github.com/V1n1v131r4/HTThief/assets/1153876/d708c3de-0553-49c5-9319-fde9c393f906)

 After sending the file and **you got the "Done!" response**, go back to the attacking machine, type "yes" for the script flow to end.

 **WARNING**: The larger the file, the longer the upload process takes.
-Be patient and wait until it is fully shipped
+Be patient and wait until it is fully shipped.

 At the end of receiving, choose the original extension of the file so that it is originally reassembled on the attacking machine.